lambroskarkazis/SoftwareFinalPracticeExam/PracticeFinal.markdown

 Provide an example of both a functional and non-functional requirement to illustrate the difference between the two.

 ### Question 6
-Explain the concepts of high cohesion and loose copuling.
+Explain the concepts of high cohesion and loose coupling.
 Describe why these concepts help software development.

 ### Question 7
 What benefits did .NET MVC bring to your project?
 What drawbacks did .NET MVC bring to your project?